 We appreciate the NPRM’s requirements for CDS and have the following comments on their feasibility:

-The CDS Knowledge Artifact has not yet undergone testing outside of initial pilots.
+The CDS Knowledge Artifact is still early in its development and validation phase.
 We are concerned that the standard is not ready for wide consumption at this point.

-As the proposed standards are not yet aligned with HQMF, we are concerned that this proposal will be a step away from unification of CDS and CQM and recommend waiting to implement requirements until the appropriate aligned standards have been released.
+As the proposed standards are not yet aligned with HQMF, we are concerned that this proposal will be a step away from unification of CDS and CQM.

 We request more clarity on the distinction between “simple” and “complex” knowledge artifacts but comment that such a distinction may prove beneficial, especially if we can identify the simple artifacts which represent the most “bang for the buck.”

 We believe that the DSS standard is robust enough to be considered for inclusion in the rule.
-However, we are concerned that the use of vMR will be a step away from unified CDS/CQM standards, and reiterate our recommendation that requirements be delayed until such unified standards exist.
+However, we are concerned that the use of vMR will be a step away from unified CDS/CQM standards, and reiterate our concern about implementing these standards before they are unified.

 We remark that many EHRs currently use the same infrastructure to calculate their quality measures as to provide decision support.
 If this infrastructure is required to shift to the vMR it may represent a step backwards in alignment between CDS and CQM.
-Therefore, we reiterate our recommendation that requirements be delayed until such unified standards exist.
+Therefore, we reiterate our concern about implementing these standards before they are unified.

+Further, the CQI workgroup notes than many EHR developers may not be aware of the harmonization projects between CQM and CDS, and suggests the rule more clearly indicate that the relevant standards may change between the 2015 and 2017 certifications.

 10902-10903 - Clinical Quality Measures